CookieSource/wikijs/howto/how_to_free_space.md

 ```
 # Clean old log files
 Every Linux distribution has a logging mechanism that help you investigate what’s going on your system.
 You’ll have kernel logging data, system log messages, standard output and errors for various services in RebornOS.
 The problem is that over the time, these logs take a considerable amount of disk space.
 You can check the log size with this command:
 ```
 journalctl --disk-usage
 ```

 Now, there are ways to clean systemd journal logs.
 The easiest for you is to clear the logs that are older than a certain days.
 ```
 sudo journalctl --vacuum-time=3d
 ```
-# Use Bleachbit
+# Use BleachBit
-Learn how to use bleach bit [here](https://wiki.rebornos.org/en/apps/Bleachbit)
+Learn how to use BleachBit [here](https://wiki.rebornos.org/en/apps/Bleachbit)

 # Clean the cache in your home folder